gollumeo/smart-slot/README.md

 * Deliver a clear, tested, and documented REST API
 * Structure the project in a modular and scalable way
-* Demonstrate understanding of business concerns (fairness, coordination, resource limitation)
+* Demonstrate understanding of business constraints (resource contention, fair scheduling, slot reuse logic)
 * Justify implementation and architectural decisions

 ---